learn-co-curriculum/react-hooks-webpack-and-react/README.md

 ## Summary

 You have just read a lot of information about a tool you likely have not worked directly with before.
-Luckily, its straight forward to summarize:
+Luckily, its straightforward to summarize:

 In React, **Webpack** manages pesky dependency loading for us by **pre-digesting** our many files' code and outputting a single 'bundle', which contains all of our code, with dependencies properly placed, in one file.